Preparing for your baby’s first winter is very important, especially if you live where winters can bring severe weather.

 - Energy bars/snacks

 In the winter months, it is really important to be sure your vehicle is in good mechanical condition.
 Have your vehicle winterized before the bad weather.
-You don’t want to break down in the cold or snow if you can avoid it.

 Make sure you keep your gas tank at least half full.